 Does your studio have a competition team?
 Yes.
 We love to compete!
 We have several competition teams which, like all studios, are by invitation and/or audition only.
 As with other studios this is an elite group selected by the instructors and is privilege.
-Our teams had a very successful and FUN competition season placing in every competition, several winning high overall awards along with several very prestigious studio awards and our Mini-Team won a National Championship in 2017.
+Our teams have won National Championships for the last 5 years and have had clean sweeps capturing all the top level overall scores!!
+Take a look at our top level trophy case in our scrapbook section.

 How many competitions do you attend each year?
 The competition season generally runs between January & July.
-We plan to enter at least 4 regional competitions and 1 national competition in 2018.
+We plan to enter at least 4 regional competitions and 1 national competition each year.

 Is competing expensive?
 There are additional classes required if you are on the competition team, fees for the competition itself, cost for costumes and travel cost when necessary.
 This is not an inexpensive program but its not different that what you spend on any competitive sport (boy or girl).

 Do you allow your students to level down in competitions to give them a winning advantage?
 We do not allow our students to level down.
 REVIVE teams will follow each competition's rule-guidelines exactly as they are written.
 Generally the rules state you must take 3 hours or less of dance classes per week to fall into the lower/beginner/performance category.
 When the focus of competition is only on winning, it overshadows what dance (and life) should truly be about.
 This is more important than adding another trophy to our window!
 Competitive dance is really about competing with yourself.
 Did you perform to the best of your abilities?
 Did you improve from your last performance?
 Did you learn something?
 Most importantly, did you love performing and did you have fun?
 That's the real measure of the quality of your performance.
 We look at competition as a great team building experience, an opportunity to show your skills on stage and as a way to have fun for those who love to perform.